glebmanaev/ds-mini-proj-2/README.md

 ```

 It generates input based on `"Generate a book name based on the keyword '{keyword}'.
 Name:"` query.
 Sometimes the result is too short or too long, so we are regenerationg the response until it has [5,50] symbols length.

+* You can get your OpenAI API key [on their website](https://openai.com/product#made-for-developers).